E-backtesting: Introduction

 In this paper, we develop a model-free backtesting method for risk measures, including ES, using the concepts of e-values and e-tests \citep{Shafer2021,VovkWang2021, GrunwaldHeideETAL2020}.
 E-tests have important advantages over classical statistical tests (p-tests) based on p-values. \cite[Section 2]{WangRamdas22} collect many reasons for using e-values and e-tests, regarding high-dimensional asymptotics, composite models, sequential (any-time valid) inference, information accumulation, and robustness to model misspecification and dependence; other advantages of e-values have been illustrated by \cite{VovkWang2021}, \cite{VovkWangWang22} and \citet{GrunwaldHeideETAL2020}.
 As a particularly relevant feature to our context, our proposed e-tests allow regulators to get alerted early as the e-process accumulates to a reasonably large value.
 This is different from scientific discoveries (such as genome studies) where a scientist may not be entitled to reject a hypothesis based on merely ``substantial'' evidence.
 Noticing this, a multi-zone approach similar to the three-zone approach can be developed by setting different e-value thresholds in financial regulation.
+A simple illustrative example of our methodology is presented in Section \ref{sec:R2-2}.